 Judas Agrees to Betray Jesus

-14 Then one of the twelve, who was called Judas Iscariot, went to the chief priests, 15 and said, “What are you willing to give me, that I should deliver him to you?”
+14 Then one of the twelve, who was called Judas Iscariot, went to the chief priests 15 and said, “What are you willing to give me, that I should deliver him to you?”
 They weighed out for him 30 pieces of silver.
-16 From that time he sought opportunity to betray him.
+16 From that time he sought the opportunity to betray Jesus.

 The Last Supper